python/cpython/Doc/library/os.rst

 .. versionchanged:: 3.1
    On some systems, conversion using the file system encoding may fail.
-In this case, Python uses the ``surrogateescape`` encoding error handler, which means that undecodable bytes are replaced by a Unicode character U+DCxx on decoding, and these are again translated to the original byte on encoding.
+In this case, Python uses the :ref:`surrogateescape encoding error handler
+   <surrogateescape>`, which means that undecodable bytes are replaced by a
+   Unicode character U+DCxx on decoding, and these are again translated to the original byte on encoding.

 The file system encoding must guarantee to successfully decode all bytes